 Cybersecurity, MS CAE-Cyber Ops Specializtion | 30 Credits

-NYU Tandon School of Engineering is one of nine graduate schools in the country to have the designation of National Centers of Academic Excellence (CAE) in Cyber Operations.
+NYU Tandon School of Engineering is one of approximately 20 graduate schools in the country to have the designation of National Centers of Academic Excellence (CAE) in Cyber Operations.
 The CAE-Cyber Operations program is intended to be a deeply technical, interdisciplinary, higher education program firmly grounded in the computer science (CS), computer engineering (CE), and/or electrical engineering (EE) disciplines, with extensive opportunities for hands-on applications via labs/exercises.

 Cybersecurity Risk and Strategy, MS | 30 Credits